ker2x/DearDiary/README.md

 ---

-### 2021/04/04
+### Brain melttown

-Dear diary, I still can't find the flaw i need in the sstic challenge. i RE'd everything, twice.
+- 2021/04/04 : Dear diary, i still can't find the flaw i need in the sstic challenge. i RE'd everything, twice.
 My brain is melting

----

-### 2021/04/05

-Dear diary, my brain need a break.
+- 2021/04/05 : Dear diary, my brain need a break.

----

-### 2021/04/06

-Dear Diary, i'm making a Neural network based game using GMS2 during my break (if you can call that a break)
+- 2021/04/06 : Dear diary, i'm making a Neural network based game using GMS2 during my break (if you can call that a break)
+- 2021/04/07 : Dear diary, i'll go back to my usual easier stuff.
+The sstic challenge can wait a little bit.